-My deaf dogs Bud and Nitro
+My deaf dogs Bud and Nitro in 2013

 Happy training! ~ Christina Lee – Deaf Dogs Rock

-I touch all three of my deaf dogs all the time when they are sleeping to try to desensitize them to being woken up so they don’t usually startle.
-When I first adopted my deaf Boston puppy Bowie he would snap when I would wake him up but not anymore because we worked hard to constantly touch him to desensitize him to our touch.
+I touch all five of my deaf dogs all the time when they are sleeping to try to desensitize them to being woken up so they don’t usually startle.
+When I first adopted my deaf Boston puppy Bowie, he would snap when I would wake him up but not anymore because we worked hard to constantly touch him to desensitize him to our touch.
 When I wake my deaf dogs, I also spend time massaging each of them and gently rubbing the insides of their ears, rubbing their paws, and legs so they get used to being touched all over.
 In our AKC Canine Good Citizen and Therapy Dog Training programs we work on touching our deaf dogs but we also invite the instructors and other people to practice touching our dogs as well.

-The second step in training a deaf dog is getting them to look at you often because a deaf dog needs to be looking at you before you can sign to the dog.
+The second step in training a deaf dog is getting them to look at you often because a deaf dog needs to be looking at you before you can sign a specific cue to the dog.
 We do “watch me training” so often that all five of my deaf dogs are condition to watch me.
 When a deaf dog gets a sign cue, they will watch for your facial expressions to see if you have a happy look on your face so I smile a lot during my training sessions.
 You will find when you train a deaf dog the best course of action is learning about and using Positive Reinforcement Dog Training by using a marker and a high value treat.
 The second course of action is lots of praise like smiling, a thumbs up sign as your marker (instead of the sound of a clicker) and I even do a wave clap and act happy when my deaf dogs figure out what a new sign cue means.
 I make sure to repeat the cue, mark the right choice followed up by a high value treat.
 I call it repeat and treat.
-I always make sure the deaf dog I am working with is hungry so never feed your deaf dog before a training session.
+I always make sure the deaf dog I am working with is hungry so I do my training sessions about a half hour before their meal times.
 What I mean by a high value treat is a treat that is viewed as currency by your dog.
-I usually cut up turkey meatballs, hot dogs or sliced light bologna.
+I usually cut up unseasoned turkey meatballs, hot dogs or sliced light bologna.

 If you want to use ASL for signing be sure to check out aslpro.com or signsavvy.com to learn the different hand signs for different cues for your deaf dog.
 An advantage to using ASL sign is if the dog you are teaching is in a shelter and up for adoption it helps the new family to be able to have a consistent easy sign language they can look up on-line.
 Also I can’t count the times a deaf person has come up to Nitro and asked him for a “sit” in ASL and he immediately sits down.
 He is such a good boy!

-When I give my deaf dogs Nitro, Bud, and Bowie a sign command, and they follow through and do the command, I make sure to give them an open flash of my hand (just like in clicker training but instead of a the sound of a clicker the dogs see a visual marker in place of the clicker).
-What I am trying to do when I do a marker is an open flash of my hand is to mark the correct behavior the very second the dog chooses to make the right choice when given a specific sign cue.
+When I give my deaf dogs a sign cue, and they follow through and do the sign cue, I make sure to smile, give them a thumbs up sign (just like in clicker training but instead of a the sound of a clicker the dogs see a visual marker in place of the clicker).
+What I am trying to do when I do a marker is to mark the correct behavior the very second the dog chooses to make the right choice when given a specific sign cue.
 For example for “sit” I lure the deaf dog into place by holding a treat over the dog’s head, when the dog sits, I immediately give a thumbs up sign followed by a treat.
-What this does is let the deaf dog know after just a couple of repetitions is that he/she is doing the correct action to my sign command request.
-I used to do a five finger flash but now I do a three finger flash so I can still hold a treat in between my thumb and index finger.
-Please don’t use a flashlight, LED light or a laser light or a vibration collar as a marker (see our posts on OCD behaviors and light).
+What this does is let the deaf dog know after just a couple of repetitions is that he/she is doing the correct action to my sign cue request.
+It is very important to mention to everyone to never use a flashlight, LED light or a laser light or a vibration collar as a marker (see our posts on OCD behaviors and light).
 Lights can trigger extreme OCD behaviors where the dog will always be searching for the light (shadow pouncing, digging at the ground and never looking up to make eye contact).
 View more about how to get started with Marker Training here.

 Deaf dogs can be great with children.
-My dogs Nitro and Bowie absolutely love children and they are trained to sit or lay all the way down when they meet a new child or another dog.
+My dogs Bowie and Marshall absolutely love children and they are trained to sit or lay all the way down when they meet a new child or another dog.
 Since children can be unpredictable, raising a deaf dog in a household with children can take extra training not just for the dog but also for the children.
 On the other hand my deaf dog Bud who just turned three is nervous around kids so we have to go a little slower with introductions with him.